carrier-io/perf-ui/README.md

        css: div#Masterwrap
 ```

+Neither of InfluxDB or ReportPortal are not required, but using them you will receive all the benefits from our tool.

-**By default**, If you are not using Influxdb neither ReportPortal, you will receive screenshots for
+**By default**, If you are not using Influxdb or ReportPortal, you will receive Screenshot and Lighthouse report for each
-each page from test and Lighthouse report for each test as html page at the _your_local_path_to_reports_.
+page from test at the _your_local_path_to_reports_.

-If you are using **InfluxDB** these fields are required:
+#####If you are using **InfluxDB** these fields are required:

     - url
     - db_name

-User and password are required if you are using auth for InfluxDB
+User and password are required if you are using auth for InfluxDB.

+To see all advantages of using InfluxDB data storing, install **Grafana** on your Machine, connect it with you **InfluxDB** and use
+Dashboard from _dashboards_ folder.

-If you are using **ReportPortal** these fields are required:
+#####If you are using **ReportPortal** these fields are required:

     - url
     - token